-- Developed and documented an inventory of waste sources, types and current disposal/ treatment locations and methods, including a baseline against which it measures reductions. - Obtained waste management authorization or registrations where necessary. - Evaluated a waste management system that includes a commitment to the 'waste hierarchy' and is applicable to all waste types (hazardous, non-hazardous and inert). - Used authorized waste management vendors for waste transportation, treatment and disposal. - Maintained documentation of all off-site waste management activities.
+- 1.11.1.
+Developed and documented an inventory of waste sources, types and current disposal/ treatment locations and methods, including a baseline against which it measures reductions. - 1.11.2.
+Obtained waste management authorization or registrations where necessary. - 1.11.3.
+Implemented a waste management system that includes a commitment to the 'waste hierarchy' and is applicable to all waste types (hazardous, non-hazardous and inert). - 1.11.4.
+Used authorized waste management vendors for waste transportation, treatment and disposal. - 1.11.5.
+Maintained documentation of all off-site waste management activities.

-- Separated waste types during on-site accumulation, especially wastes that are incompatible (i.e., create a chemical reaction when mixed that result in heat, flame or gas). - Stored wastes in containers that are in good condition, compatible with the wastes stored and labeled in the appropriate language(s) for the work force. - Conducted and documented regular inspections of waste generation, accumulation and management areas. - Minimized the amount of time waste is accumulated on-site before it is shipped to off-site treatment/disposal. - Developed a documented waste reduction plan in relation to the baseline.
+- 1.11.6.
+Separated waste types during on-site accumulation, especially wastes that are incompatible (i.5., create a chemical reaction when mixed that result in heat. flame or gas). - 1.11.7.
+Stored wastes in containers that are in good condition, compatible with the wastes stored and labeled in the appropriate language(s) for the work force. - 1.11.8.
+Conducted and documented regular inspections of waste generation, accumulation and management areas. - 1.11.9.
+Minimized the amount of time waste is accumulated on-site before it is shipped to off-site treatment/disposal. - 1.11.10.
+Developed a documented waste reduction plan in relation to the baseline.

+1.12.
 Biodiversity, Forests and Protected Areas.
-The processor

-- Does not use, operate or encroach on protected areas such as forests, wildlife preserves/management areas, areas of cultural or historical significance. - Maintains a buffer area between its operations and any protected areas/land to which it may be adjacent. - Maintains a buffer area between its operations and any indigenous peoples' lands for settlements. - Implements biodiversity restoration activities on abandoned lands.
+- 1.12.1.
+Does not use, operate or encroach on protected areas such as forests, wildlife preserves/management areas, areas of cultural or historical significance. - 1.12.2.
+Maintains a buffer area between its operations and any protected areas/land to which it may be adjacent. - 1.12.3.
+Maintains a buffer area between its operations and any indigenous peoples' lands for settlements. - 1.12.4.
+Implements biodiversity restoration activities on abandoned lands.

+1.13.
 Chemical/Fuel Storage Tanks/Containers.
-The processor

-- Has an updated written inventory of all aboveground and underground storage tanks on site, including the operational status, chemical stored and indication of spill prevention mechanisms. - Has an updated written inventory of all aboveground and underground storage containers (such as drums, totes, etc.) on site, including the operational status, chemical stored and indication of spill prevention mechanisms. - Has labeled or marked tanks and containers with the contents, hazards and operational status (if out of service, empty or unused).
+- 1.13.1.
+Has an updated written inventory of all aboveground and underground storage tanks on site, including the operational status, chemical stored and indication of spill prevention mechanisms. - 1.13.2.
+Has an updated written inventory of all aboveground and underground storage containers (such as drums, totes, etc.) on site, including the operational status, chemical stored and indication of spill prevention mechanisms. - 1.13.3.
+Has labeled or marked tanks and containers with the contents, hazards and operational status (if out of service, empty or unused).

-- Has procedures and/or engineering controls to prevent the overfill of tanks. - Has procedures and/or engineering controls to capture and minimize the spread of any spills including from loading/unloading areas. - Conducts routine formal and informal inspections of all tanks, associated piping, valves and flanges and alarms. - Permanently disconnects and removes from service tanks that are no longer needed or intended to be used. - Tanks that are temporarily out of service are blind-flanged or disconnected from service piping.
+- 1.13.4.
+Has procedures and/or engineering controls to prevent the overfill of tanks. - 1.13.5.
+Has procedures and/or engineering controls to capture and minimize the spread of any spills including from loading/unloading areas. - 1.13.6.
+Conducts routine formal and informal inspections of all tanks, associated piping, valves and flanges and alarms. - 1.13.7.
+Permanently disconnects and removes from service tanks that are no longer needed or intended to be used. - 1.13.8.
+Ensures that tanks that are temporarily out of service are blind-flanged or disconnected from service piping.

-VI.
-OCCUPATIONAL HEALTH AND SAFETY CRITERIA
+2. OCCUPATIONAL HEALTH AND SAFETY CRITERIA